 Enrollment Fee: $50 per term

 Technology Fee: $75 per term

-**** Parking permits are required for all regular full and part-time students parking on the UWS campus.
-Parking permits are not required for bicycles, motorcycles/scooters using designated spaces or for those who walk or use public transportation.
+**** Parking permits are required for all regular full and part time students parking on the UWS campus.
+Parking permits are not required for bicycles, motorcycles/scooters using designated spaces, or for those who walk or use public transportation.
 Chiropractic students are not charged for parking in their final term of enrollment.
-Fees for other transportation options include daily parking permits for $2 per day and occasional public transportation tickets for $2 per ride.
 Further parking and transportation information is available here.

 Additional fees may apply depending on circumstances.

 For additional questions regarding direct costs of attendance or payment information please contact the business office at [email protected].

 Costs incurred for living and transportation as well as books and supplies to support your education are indirect costs not charged by the university.
 View this estimate of the total cost for the current academic year at UWS, including living expenses.

 No single figure perfectly represents the cost of indirect expenses as living arrangements and personal spending habits vary widely.
 These figures represent estimated living expenses for one person in the Portland metropolitan area.
 With careful planning and budgeting, expenses and resulting debt may be minimized.
 The university financial aid office will be happy to assist, please contact them at [email protected].